KredeGC/BitStream/README.md

 For more examples of usage, see the [Serialization Examples](#serialization-examples) below.
 You can also look at the unit tests to get a better idea about what you can expect from the library.

-# Interface
+# Documentation
-Refer to [INTERFACE.md](INTERFACE.md) for more detailed information about what can be accessed in the library.
+Refer to [the documentation](https://kredegc.github.io/BitStream/namespaces.html) for more information about what different classes provide.

 # Serializables - serialize_traits
 Below is a noncomprehensive list of serializable traits.